Late filing guide: what to do if you miss the UK tax deadline

 HMRC simplifies the tax payment process with three accessible options:

-• Online - you can pay your taxes by debit or credit card.
+• Online - you can quickly pay your taxes by debit or credit card.

 • Bank transfer - using online or telephone banking.
-It usually takes up to 3 working days for your payment to reach HMRC.
+Payments usually take up to 3 working days to reach HMRC.

 • Cheque - you can send a cheque by post.
 Ensure you fill it in correctly and write your 14-digit capital gains reference number (starting with X) on the back.